White dwarf

+History

 Discovery

 The first white dwarf discovered was in the triple star system of 40 Eridani, which contains the relatively bright main sequence star 40 Eridani A, orbited at a distance by the closer binary system of the white dwarf 40 Eridani B and the main sequence red dwarf 40 Eridani C. The pair 40 Eridani B/C was discovered by William Herschel on 31 January 1783.
 In 1910, Henry Norris Russell, Edward Charles Pickering and Williamina Fleming discovered that, despite being a dim star, 40 Eridani B was of spectral type A, or white.
+This star was far out of the normal pattern when Russell first created his now famous luminosity (brightness) versus spectral type (color) diagram.
+Publicly Russell suggested that the spectral type may not be correct.
+However the spectral type of 40 Eridani B was independently confirmed in 1914 by Walter Adams.
 In 1939, Russell looked back on the discovery and noted that Pickering had suggested that such exceptions lead to breakthroughs and in this case it led to the discovery of white dwarfs.

-The spectral type of 40 Eridani B was officially described in 1914 by Walter Adams.

 The white dwarf companion of Sirius, Sirius B, was next to be discovered.
 During the nineteenth century, positional measurements of some stars became precise enough to measure small changes in their location.
 Friedrich Bessel used position measurements to determine that the stars Sirius (α Canis Majoris) and Procyon (α Canis Minoris) were changing their positions periodically.
 In 1844 he predicted that both stars had unseen companions.
 Bessel roughly estimated the period of the companion of Sirius to be about half a century; C.A.F.
 Peters computed an orbit for it in 1851.
 It was not until 31 January 1862 that Alvan Graham Clark observed a previously unseen star close to Sirius, later identified as the predicted companion.
 Adams announced in 1915 that he had found the spectrum of Sirius B to be similar to that of Sirius.

 In 1917, Adriaan van Maanen discovered van Maanen's Star, an isolated white dwarf.
 These three white dwarfs, the first discovered, are the so-called classical white dwarfs.

-Eventually, many faint white stars that had high proper motion were found, indicating that they could be suspected to be low-luminosity stars close to the Earth, and hence white dwarfs.
-Willem Luyten appears to have been the first to use the term white dwarf when he examined this class of stars in 1922; the term was later popularized by Arthur Eddington.
-Despite these suspicions, the first non-classical white dwarf was not definitely identified until the 1930s.
-18 white dwarfs had been discovered by 1939.
+In 1922, Willem Luyten published a series of three papers on faint white stars that had high proper motion, meaning they were low-luminosity white stars close to the Earth.
+In his third paper he used the term dwarf; the term was later popularized by Arthur Eddington as white dwarf.
+Eighteen white dwarfs had been discovered by 1939.
 Luyten and others continued to search for white dwarfs in the 1940s.
 By 1950, over a hundred were known, and by 1999, over 2000 were known.
 Since then the Sloan Digital Sky Survey has found over 9000 white dwarfs, mostly new.